Eastwood under fire for 'lavishing praise' on sacked Secretary of State

 Contact

-People Before Profit Councillor Shaun Harkin who has hit out at SDLP leader Colum Eastwood for 'lavishing praise'' on Julian Smith

-SDLP leader and Foyle MP, Colum Eastwood, has come under fire for “lavishing praise” on sacked Northern Ireland Secretary Julian Smith.
+SDLP leader, Colum Eastwood, has come under fire for 'lavishing praise' on sacked Northern Ireland Secretary Julian Smith.

-Mr Smith has been removed from the position in a Cabinet shuffle by British Prime Minister, Boris Johnson.
+Mr Smith was replaced by Brandon Lewis after Mr Smith who was fired in a Cabinet reshuffle by British Prime Minister Boris Johnson after 204 days in the job and having helped to restore power-sharing at Stormont.

-Mr Eastwood described Mr Johnson’s decision to sack Mr Smith as a ‘strategic error’ after the restoration of power-sharing.
+Mr Eastwood described Mr Johnson’s decision to sack Mr Smith as a ‘strategic error.’

 “It defies belief that after the successful restoration of power-sharing following a three-year collapse, Julian Smith’s reward is a cabinet office P45.
 It tells you all you need to know about Boris Johnson’s attitude to the North that he would sack the most successful Secretary of State in a decade.
 He is at best indifferent.